Get insider access

 2. Best Upper Mid-Range Laptop For Music Production

-Check out the Apple MacBook Air 15 (2024) if you want great performance but don't want to spend as much.
+Looking for the best laptop for DJing or music production but don't want to pay an arm and a leg for the MacBook Pro?
+Check out the Apple MacBook Air 15 (2024).
 Although it isn't as powerful as the Apple MacBook Pro 14 (M3, 2023) above, it's still fast enough to handle music production.
 Plus, as a fanless device, you don't need to worry about fan noise ruining your recordings.
 It has a large 15-inch Retina display (not Mini LED, sadly) and a gigantic haptic touchpad, and its build is just as premium and sturdy as its Pro siblings.
 One thing to note is the RAM isn't user-replaceable, so you'll want to get a model with enough upfront.
 Also, its port selection is limited to two USB-C/Thunderbolt 3s, so you'll likely need a dock.
 There's support for two external displays, but only with the laptop lid closed; this might be too limiting if you're used to working with multiple displays.

 We recommend the HP Spectre x360 14 (2024) for Windows users.
-This premium 2-in-1 convertible offers plenty of performance, with the same Intel Meteor Lake CPUs (up to a Core Ultra 7) as the HP OMEN Transcend 14 (2024) above.
-You can configure it with up to 32GB of RAM and 2TB of storage, and the storage is user-replaceable, so you can add more depending on your needs.
+Configurable with Intel's Meteor Lake CPUs, this premium 2-in-1 convertible offers plenty of performance for music production.
+You can get up to 32GB of RAM and 2TB of storage, and the storage is user-replaceable, so you can add more depending on your needs.
 Unlike the MacBook Air, this laptop has a cooling fan; it isn't super loud but is audible nonetheless.
 As for the user experience, it has an outstanding 2.8k OLED display, an excellent haptic touchpad, and a decent port selection with two Thunderbolt 4 ports.
 The battery lasts around 11 hours of light use, which is impressive for a Windows laptop.
 One thing to know: the OLED display flickers, so it may cause eye strain if you're sensitive to display flicker.
-You can get it directly from HP if you have trouble finding it elsewhere.
+You can get the laptop directly from HP if you have trouble finding it elsewhere.

 See our review